utdata/rwd-mastery-assignments/austin-animal-center/rubric-wb-dw.md

 In my case Datawrapper chose the line chart and that is what we want in this case, but we need to make some adjustments to it.

 - Move on to the **Refine** step.
-- Roll over the points in the chart and you'll see the hover tooltips show you the same year for every month.
-This is not good ... we want to be able to see which month of the year each point is.
+- Roll over the points in the chart and you'll see the hover tooltips show you the date and value, but the date format is not very reader friendly, so we'll adjust that.
   - On the **Horizontal axis** section, look for the _Tick format_ option.
   - Change this to the option **Apr '15, Mar '15**.
-This will change the tooltip to show both the month and year.
+This will change the tooltip to show both the month and year but not the day, which is irrelevant here.
-- On the **Customize lines** section, look for the _Fill area below line_ option.
+- Further down the Refine tab you'll see the **Fill area below line** option.
   - Click the checkbox.
   - You could change the fill color, but the default grey is a good choice.